AJMCoder/Kinnect_Social/README.md

 - When running tests for the Post list, i discovered an error "ERROR: test_can_list_posts (posts.tests.PostListViewTests.test_can_list_posts)".
 Reading through the error message allowed me to rectify the issue and traceback to the Post.views file where the error persists because the request context was not being passed to the serializer in the PostListView.
 - When going back through my work, i was testing the links for 'profiles', and 'posts' before moving forward into 'comments'.
 I discovered that the '/posts' address was throwing out and operational error for the post.image_filter that had been added.
 Saving the file and reloading the page, the error persisted.
 I then realised that it was added after the initial migration of the posts app and so i did 'python manage.py makemigrations' and then 'python manage.py migrate' and reloaded the website and saw that it had fixed the issue.
+- I had a major issue where i was receiving constant 500 internal error codes.
+Having spent hours changing backend configuration, testing autherization, serializers and allowed hosts, it appeared to have been a fault with the cloudinary URL link.
+- There was an issue where users were losing their access due to token refreshing.
+I went into the JWT settings and changed some of the values and set a timer.

 ## Unfixed Bugs

+- No current console issues.

 ### Local Deployment